 While the business as a whole may position compliance as the police station filled with rules and regulations, compliance is actually the company’s line of defense and vigilant resource to protect against supervisory actions that ultimately impede company growth.
 However, that may not be how employees perceive the compliance department.

 Unfortunately, compliance’s goal of reducing risk often puts it at odds with areas of the business that are attempting to generate revenue.
 Since most other departments don’t directly interact with regulatory bodies, compliance departments can be perceived by the lines of business as an inner regulatory body that should be treated with apprehension.

 Whether prosecutors or companies, whether compliance officers or in-house counsel or boards, we all have critical roles to play in compliance. —John Cronan, U.S. Department of Justice

 While some of the more forward-thinking CEOs in financial services may understand the importance of compliance, others may need an additional push.
 It’s critical that the C-suite (especially the CEO) get on board with compliance — top-down corporate changes are usually the most successful.

-If your CEO is the people’s champion or corporate missionary-type, appeal to his or her desire to build an ethical business with a pristine reputation, and be prepared to come with specific examples of industry peers whose business has taken a hit due to reputation damage.
+If the CEO is the people’s champion or corporate missionary-type, appeal to his or her desire to build an ethical business with a pristine reputation, and be prepared to come with specific examples of industry peers whose business has taken a hit due to reputation damage.